Ekkolox/Password-Strength-Checker/README.md

 ## Potential Improvements

-- Add a dictionary-based check to warn users against common or compromised passwords.
+- Add a dictionary-based check to warn users against common or compromised passwords
-- Implement a real-time strength checker in a GUI using frameworks like **Tkinter** or **PyQt**.
 - Extend to a web-based tool using **Flask** or **Django**.
 - Add localization support for non-English-speaking users.